cdl-geneseo/geneseo-dictionary/G/Goo--Number.md

 # Goo- Number

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Goo- Number

 Created by  Unknown User (crk4), last modified by  Unknown User (spc14) on Apr 10, 2019

 Goo Number: see G-number(Klein, E-H, 2008)As of 2019, 35.3% of students surveyed knew this word.
 81.8% of students surveyed believe this word originated in Geneseo.
 (Cannioto, G-M, 2019)